 An apple a day keeps the tummy pooch away

 kryzhov/ShutterstockThe next time you're staring into the fridge waiting for the perfect snack to jump out at you, try going for an apple first.
 Fruits in general are high in fiber and nutrients, and eating a few servings every day can help you lose weight, according to a study done by the Federation of American Societies for Experimental Biology.
 Researchers found that people who ate at least one apple a day lost more weight than those who skipped fruit.
-Not an apple fan?
-Try one of these healthy smoothies that use fruit combined with other tasty ingredients.

 Content continues below ad

 Get busy in the bedroom

 Syda Productions/ShutterstockAnd we don't mean cleaning or organizing.
 Having sex can be a great way to lose weight, and not just because of the extra calories burned.
 The endorphins released during orgasm have been shown to improve mood, reduce stress, and suppress appetite—all things critical for weight loss.
 Need more reasons to get it on?